dirkraft/gradle-plantuml-plugin/README.md

 Gradle PlantUML Pluging
 =======================
-Renders plant.uml files in a project.
+Renders plant.uml files in a project as part of a gradle build.
+More about [PlantUML on Wikipedia](http://en.wikipedia.org/wiki/PlantUML)
+If you use IntelliJ I also recommend the [PlantUML plugin](https://github.com/esteinberg/plantuml4idea).

 [![Build Status](https://travis-ci.org/dirkraft/gradle-plantuml-plugin.svg?branch=master)](https://travis-ci.org/dirkraft/gradle-plantuml-plugin)